RagnarB83/ash-documentation/docs/CP2K-interface.rst

 QM/MM calculations are possible in the ASH interface to CP2K.
 Unlike most other QM-codes, however, regular electrostatic embedding is not available for DFT-methods in CP2K so instead we use the
 GEEP (Gaussian Expansion of Electrostatic Potential) approach available in CP2K.
 This approach expands the MM pointcharges as Gaussians.
-The GEEP approach is overall an improvement over traditional electrostatic embedding as it should prevent charge-leakage onto MM atoms (electron spill-out effect).
+The GEEP approach is overall an improvement over traditional electrostatic embedding as it should prevent charge-leakage onto MM atoms (electron spill-out effect) which can be a larger problem for planewave-basis calculations.
 The GEEP approach, however, requires definition of radii on the MM-atoms which control the width of the Gaussians used to expand the MM pointcharges.

 To use CP2K as QM-code in an ASH QM/MM calculation one needs be aware of a few things: